dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 In this example, `ClockViewModel` is set to the `BindingContext` of the <xref:Microsoft.Maui.Controls.ContentPage> using property element tags.
 Alternatively, the code-behind file could instantiate the viewmodel.

-The `Binding` markup extension on the `Text` property of the `Label` formats the `DateTime` property.
+The `Binding` markup extension on the `Text` property of the <xref:Microsoft.Maui.Controls.Label> formats the `DateTime` property.
 The following screenshot shows the result:

 :::image type="content" source="media/mvvm/clock.png" alt-text="Screenshot of a page displaying the date and time via a viewmodel.":::